-Tip: I haven’t found a doggie toothbrush I love, I actually prefer using human ones. (and they seem to do a better job than those rubber finger ones)
+Tip: I haven’t found a doggie toothbrush I love, I actually prefer using human ones (new ones, not used).

 If you have a puppy that’s excellent news.
-They’re probably going to hate it at first but it means you are working with more of a ‘blank slate’ so to speak.
-You can gradually ease your new puppy into getting used to having his teeth cleaned.
+They may be a bit uncomfortable at first, but working with puppies means you’re working with more of a ‘blank slate’ so to speak.
+So you have the opportunity to gradually ease your new puppy into getting used to having his teeth cleaned.

 If you have an older dog I wish you well.
-It’s not impossible to get an older dog used to daily teeth brushing but it can be quite a challenge.
-If your dog becomes aggressive or tries to bite you There are a few dogs that won’t have anything to do with it, so if you try and don’t succeed don’t blame yourself.
-Sometimes you really do have to leave it to the professionals (and the help of anesthesia).
+It’s not impossible to get an older dog used to daily teeth brushing, but it can be quite a challenge.
+There are a few dogs that won’t have anything to do with it, so if you try and don’t succeed don’t blame yourself.
+Some people end up having to have their dog’s teeth cleaned at the vet’s office.

-- Get your dog used to having their mouth and snout handled.
-Don’t get out the toothbrush just yet.
-Check to make sure your dog seems completely fine with you around his mouth and snout.
-You’re going to start practicing some circular motions around your dogs mouth to get him used to all handling.
+- Get your dog used to having their mouth and snout handled, and don’t get out the toothbrush just yet.
+Make sure your dog is comfortable with you handling their mouth before moving onto the brushing part.
+Use some circular motions around your dogs mouth to get him used to all handling.
 Some people practice this once or twice a day in order to ensure the dog has complete trust in the exercise.

 - The next step is getting your dog used to the smell and taste of the toothpaste.
-You can place a little bit on your finger and let them check it out.
+Place a little bit on your finger and let them check it out.

-- If your dog is comfortable with the brushing you can move onto the proper brushing technique; hold the brush at a 45 degree angle and work in small, circular motions on your dogs teeth.
+- Once your dog is comfortable with having the toothbrush on his teeth you can move onto the proper brushing technique.
+Hold the brush at a 45 degree angle and work in small, circular motions on your dogs teeth.
 Do small portions of the mouth at a time, making sure he’s staying calm and tolerating the brushing.

-- To get up near the gum line you’re going to need to lift your dog’s lips in certain areas and do some downward strokes to remove the hard to reach plaque.
+- To get up near the gum line you’re going to need to lift your dog’s lips in certain areas.
+Do some downward strokes to remove the hard to reach plaque.

 Even with daily brushing it’s recommended that your dog see a professional once a year for a dental exam.
 With a bit of preventative oral care you can increase the likelihood of your dog leaving his yearly exam with a decent bill of health and less costs associated with professional dental care.